Camel Workshop

 What

-The Sam and Myra Ross Institute at Green Chimneys will host a workshop designed to help camel owners enhance existing skills and explore ways of incorporating camel interactions into programs with clients or the public.
+The Sam and Myra Ross Institute at Green Chimneys will host a workshop designed to help camel enthusiasts enhance their skills and explore ways of incorporating camel interactions into programs with clients and the public.

 Who

-This workshop is geared toward private camel owners from the Northeastern United States looking to benefit from hands-on training.
-Those currently working with camels may also benefit from demos and discussion of how to safely lead camel-assisted activities with humans.
+This workshop is geared toward camel enthusiasts from the Northeastern United States looking to benefit from hands-on training, classroom discussions and guest speakers.
+Those interested in working with camels will also benefit from demos and discussion of how to safely lead camel-assisted activities with humans.

 Why

-Since 2012, Green Chimneys has incorporated two Bactrian camels into nature-based programs for children with social, emotional, and behavioral challenges.
+Since 2012, Green Chimneys has incorporated camels into nature-based programs for children with social, emotional, and behavioral challenges.
 As a special education school and residential treatment center, Green Chimneys is recognized worldwide for innovative approaches to education and nature-based programs.
-In the fall of 2021, Green Chimneys welcomed a Dromedary camel into the farm family.
-The trio of camels, along with the 300+ animals that make up the Farm & Wildlife Center, are an integral part of the educational, therapeutic, and recreational offered at Green Chimneys School.
-Now celebrating its 75th year, Green Chimneys continues to be a leader, advocate, and educator of human-animal interactions (HAI).
+The current trio of camels, along with the 300+ animals that make up the Farm & Wildlife Center, are an integral part of the educational, therapeutic, and recreational offered at Green Chimneys School.
+Green Chimneys continues to be a leader, advocate, and educator of human-animal interactions (HAI).
 Through The Sam and Myra Ross Institute, Green Chimneys serves the HAI community by conducting ongoing research initiatives, hosting conferences and workshops, and fostering the future of HAI through the Henry J. and Erna D. Leir Global Internship Program.

 Given that this workshop is hand-on, there is limited space available for humans, and even more limited space for camels.
 Registration is first-come, first-served.
 A waiting list will be made when the limit is reached.